jmccance/MCPi/README.md

 the total number of points will be approximately *C*/*S*.
 The more points we generate, the closer we'll get to *C*/*S* and the more accurate our final estimate will be.

+# TODO

+## Points

+The current approach to passing points around is pretty ugly.
+Having a separation between screen points and "real" points makes sense, but the current proliferation of `Point2D` and `PiPoint` is just silly.

+## Configuration

+There's some low-hanging fruit to be picked in to allow easy setting of FPS and window size.